Admissions Criteria

 School-issued official transcripts, scanned and uploaded for each college attended.
 Please provide all transcripts—both from undergraduate and graduate school (if applicable).

-*Explore your eligibility for a waiver »
+*Explore your eligibility for an English test waiver »

-$90 application fee (waived for qualifying candidates)
+$90 application fee*

 Simon waives the application fee for active-duty military members and veterans and other eligible Full-Time MS applicants.